 Life isn’t predictable nor does it happen in any specific order.
 Some people may get married at 21 or others at 60.
 Some may get divorced while others may have an opportunity to move to a new continent every few years.
 Whatever path we are led down in life, there is one thing that applies to us all – we will experience events that trigger the need to create and update a Will.

 Creating a Will is often the first hurdle to overcome.
 Keeping an existing Will up to date is the next one.
 It’s no secret that many people do not enjoy thinking or planning for their death but simply having an updated Will can eliminate complications and make things easier for our loved ones left behind.

 Generally, it is recommended that one updates their Will every five years, however at the very least, there are certain life events that should help trigger a reminder.

 Let's have a closer look at eight of them.

 1. Getting married or becoming civil partners

-Our research has shown that approximately 45% of the British population has a Will.
+Research conducted by Tower Street Finance revealed that 54% of UK adults have a Will.
 However, many people do not realise that if they get married or enter into a civil partnership, their Will becomes invalid and must be updated.
 If they don’t do so, their estate would be distributed according to the rules of intestacy, not the Will, and could result in their spouse or civil partner losing out.